frogfromlake/fquist/README.md

 ## Hi there 👋

-Welcome to my new profile!
+Welcome to my profile!
-I am Fabian Quist, a german 🇩🇪 student @42Heilbronn in Germany.
+I am Fabian Quist, a german 🇩🇪 software engineer / software consultant and alumni @42Heilbronn in Germany.

-Intra: Fquist | Coalition: Area 42 👽
+42 Intra: Fquist